learn-anything/2017-release/readme.md

 If you wish to help with this project, I would love that.
 Send me a [message](mailto:nikita.voloboev@gmail.com) and we can work together.

-I wish Google or someone else has made something like this and present all the knowledge of the world in a visual way instead of giving us a box to which we can type our questions into.
+I wish Google or someone else has made something like this and presented all the knowledge of the world in a visual way instead of giving us a box to which we can type our questions into.
 Visualisation is key to uderstanding.
 I have made this project with mind maps for myself as I found no better system to keep my knowledge and bookmarks but I really think that as I improve and iterate on it, any one curious enough can get a ton of value from it.